-Alaska law requires that the APFC produce an annual report no later than 30 September of each year for the fiscal year ended on 30 June of the same year.
-State law also requires that the Permanent Fund's financial statements be posted in four newspapers around the state.
+Alaska law requires that APFC produce an annual report no later than September 30 of each year for the fiscal year ended on June 30 of the same year.
+In addition, State law requires that the Permanent Fund's financial statements be posted in four newspapers around the state.

-The APFC is also subject to the provisions of the Alaska Public Records Act which, with certain exceptions, makes the Corporation's records available upon request.
+APFC is also subject to the provisions of the Alaska Public Records Act which, with certain exceptions, makes the Corporation's records publicly available upon request.